1949

 Conductor

 Igor Markevitch (1912–1983) was a Ukrainian-born conductor and composer who first gained recognition in the 1930s as a modernist composer before focusing primarily on conducting after World War II.
-He became known for his disciplined, highly structured interpretations and for his work with leading European orchestras, especially in French and Russian repertoire.
-Markevitch was particularly admired for his performances and recordings of composers such as Igor Stravinsky and Hector Berlioz, and he also played an important role in mentoring young conductors and promoting rigorous orchestral standards.
+He became known his work with leading European orchestras, especially in French and Russian repertoire.
+Markevitch was particularly admired for his performances and recordings of composers such as Igor Stravinsky and Hector Berlioz.

 Soloist